brandonbloom/brandonbloom.github.io/source/_posts/2017-01-18-versioning-better-than-semver.md

 ## Coexistence

-Even in the presence migrations, grandfathered contracts should be honored.
+Even in the presence of migrations, grandfathered contracts should be honored.

 ### Side-by-Side